rosedu/wouso/README.md

 World of USO is a quiz game framework.
 It has been used since 2007 as a support game for the Introduction to Operating Systems class (USO) by 1st year students at the Faculty of Automatic Control and Computers, University POLITEHNICA of Bucharest.

+## Easy install

+On a Debian-based system run the install script:

+    ./install.sh

+If everything installs succesfully go to step 9 to start the server.

 ## Requirements